PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 tags: ['actions', 'events', 'product os', 'product analytics']
 ---

-Event tracking is the first step in improving your product (after building it).
-It is the process of capturing user interaction and behavioral data to understand product usage and make improvements.
-Beyond usage, event tracking is used by growth teams to do experimentation, marketers to track attribution, engineers to understand performance, and more.
+Event tracking is the first step in improving your product.
+It enables you to understand how users are interacting with your app by capturing interaction and behavioral data.
+This helps you figure out how best to improve it.

-At PostHog, we offer two ways to track events: [autocapture](/docs/product-analytics/autocapture) and custom events.
-This tutorial addresses both, starting by walking through autocapture setup, diving deeper into custom events, and finally refining those custom events to capture the right data you need.
+At PostHog, we offer two ways to track events: [autocapture](/docs/product-analytics/autocapture) and [custom events](/docs/product-analytics/capture-events).
+This tutorial addresses both, starting by walking through autocapture setup, then diving deeper into custom events, and finally refining those custom events to capture the data you need.

 ## Setting up autocapture